NETZER-HOLDINGS-INC/netzerholdings-website/INVOICE_GENERATOR_GUIDE.md

 ## Privacy & Security

-- All invoice data is transmitted securely
+- All invoice generation happens in your browser (client-side)
-- Emails are sent via encrypted SMTP
-- No invoice data is stored on our servers
+- No invoice data is sent to or stored on our servers
+- Emails are sent directly from your email client
 - Your information is only used for billing purposes
+- PDF files are generated locally on your device